Suchinda Kraprayoon: Early life and education

-Suchinda, son of Juang and Sompong Kraprayoon, was born on 6 August 1933, in Thonburi, Siam, and is of mixed Chinese and Mon descent.
+Suchinda, son of Juang and Sompong Kraprayoon, was born on 6 August 1933, in Thonburi, Siam, and was of mixed Chinese and Mon descent.

 Suchinda first attended Wat Rajabopit School and later Amnuayslip School.
 He studied medicine at Chulalongkorn University in Bangkok for 12 months before entering the Chulachomklao Royal Military Academy.
 He graduated from Class 5 of the Academy, of which many students would join the National Peace Keeping Council.
 He also attended the US Army Command and General Staff Course at the Artillery Regiment, Fort Sill, Oklahoma, and the US Army Command and General Staff Course at Fort Leavenworth, Kansas.

 Military career

 Suchinda returned to Thailand in 1953 to serve as a Second Lieutenant in the Royal Thai Army.
 On 25 January 1958 he became Troop Leader in an artillery infantry regiment.
-He was gradually promoted and given more responsibilities including:
+He was gradually promoted and given more responsibilities, including: